Hasmonean Judea: Relations with Rome

 A distinctive feature of Hasmonean diplomacy was the effort to secure formal relations with Rome.
 This policy appears to have begun under Judah Maccabee, who sent the first embassy to Rome in 161 BCE, seeking an alliance of friendship.
 His successors Jonathan and Simon renewed these contacts, and John Hyrcanus later confirmed the treaty.
 Subsequent rulers, however, do not seem to have maintained active relations with Rome.
 Although Roman support was occasionally cited as benefiting Judea's position, as historian Lester L. Grabbe notes, Rome rarely intervened unless its own interests were involved, offering only letters of goodwill or symbolic gestures.
 For the Hasmoneans, such alliances served mainly to bolster internal legitimacy rather than deter foreign enemies.

+Economy

+Administrative stamp impressions

+Prior to and alongside the widespread adoption of independent coinage, the Hasmonean state utilized a centralized administrative and fiscal system characterized by stamp impressions on the handles of local agricultural storage jars.
+Two distinct types of administrative stamps are archaeologically documented: yhdt (Judea) and yršlm (Jerusalem).
+The yršlm stamps feature five letters in archaic paleo-Hebrew script arranged between the outer points of a pentagram.
+Like the revived script on later Hasmonean coinage, these administrative stamps deliberately employed the older paleo-Hebrew lettering rather than the contemporary square script.

+Archaeologists Joseph Spiezer, Yehiel Zelinger and Boaz Zissu date the implementation of this system to the second half of the second century BCE, identifying its development with the consolidation of Hasmonean rule and the renewal of Jerusalem's administrative status under Simon Thasi.
+The widespread distribution of these stamped jar handles throughout the agricultural hinterland of the capital indicates a highly organized, sophisticated system of state-directed taxation and commodities management.
+Scholars note that this administrative system shares typological and functional parallels with the state-sponsored LMLK stamp networks of Iron Age Judah.
+The practice of stamping jar handles appears to have been relatively short-lived, ceasing during the subsequent reign of John Hyrcanus I as the state transitioned toward a fully numismatic-based fiscal economy.